 Another key component of the statement of financial position is taxes receivable.
 Taxes represent the key revenue source the City uses to fund its service delivery.
 Taxes receivable are recorded when billed.
-The City issues bills twice a year, one for interim billing and one for final billing, typically in January and May respectively.
-These bills represent four installments which are due in February, April, June and September.
-In response to the Covid pandemic and in order to provide some relief to taxpayers, the final billing was mailed in July and installments have been delayed with the April and June installments due in August and the September installment due in October.
-Taxes receivable due at June 30, 2020 were \$235.6 million as compared to \$133.8 million reported at June 30, 2019.
+The City issues bills twice a year, in January and May.
+These bills represent four installments which are due in February, April, June and

+September.
+In response to the Covid pandemic and in order to provide some relief to taxpayers, the installments were delayed with the June installment due in August and the September installment due in October.
+Taxes receivable due at Sept 30, 2020 were \$101.1 million as compared to \$30.1 million reported at Sept 30, 2019.
+The deferral of due dates as well as a further relief measure that allowed taxpayers to enroll in a preauthorized payment plan which spread the payment of remaining taxes over the months August through December have impacted collections.
+The collection rate is reflected as 77.7%.

-Accounts receivable as at June 30, 2020 of \$8.8 million excludes accrued gas tax of \$5.6 million which was received in June.
-The equivalent accounts receivable balance as at June 30, 2019 was \$13.7 million.
+Accounts receivable as at Sept 30, 2020 of \$10.0 million excludes accrued gas tax of \$5.6 million which was received in June.
+The equivalent accounts receivable balance as at Sept 30, 2019 was \$11.5 million.
 As a measure of support for municipalities, the federal government released the gas tax funding early.
 Typically, it is received in installments in July and November.